JonasBernard/FakeStandby/about.md

 Just one kind person donating 1€ would get me more money than I would earn in 10 years with Google.

 So if you plan to publish an think twice about whether you want to support Google or join the FLOSS community🥳.

-And...yes I know, GitHub is sponsored by Google...